PlasmaFlare/BASED-mod/Readme.md

 ## Changelog
+- v1.2 (2/24/22)
+  - Added "disable_normal_baserules" option
+  - Added a message to display the current version
 - v1.1 (2/6/22)
   - Fixed "X make Y" as a baserule not working after level restart
   - Updated error message shown if `baserules.lua` has a syntax error